Magisk-Modules-Repo/IPControl/README.md

   threshold.
 This works autonomous, and always...

-* ... while you can also enable/disable charging whenever you want via ACSwitch commandline interface.
+* ... while you can also enable/disable charging whenever you want via ACSwitch Methods using commandline interface.
 You can find more details on commandline below.

 ## Requirements